IonKiwi/KeyVault/README.md

 Send a DELETE request to /secret/{secretName} (requires write permission)

 ### Accessing a secret
-A user with read access can retrieve the secret value by GETing /secret/{secretName}
+A user with read access can retrieve the secret value by GETing /keyvault/{secretName}
+A named value can be retrieved by GETing /keyvault/{secretName}/{name}

 ## Maintenance
 When you remove/delete all access to a secret, only the Admin role can delete the secret